biocommons/anyvar/docs/source/dependencies/seqrepo.rst

 Troubleshooting
 ---------------

-* If your institution blocks rsync, consider using the direct download method or Docker.
+* If your institution blocks rsync, consider using the download method.
 * Ensure you have the correct `rsync` executable: GNU rsync, NOT openrsync.
 * Check your rsync version: ::